AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 .. raw:: html
   :file: ../../lkql/build/railroad-diagrams/at_object_lit.svg

-"@" preceded object literals are similar to standard object literal with an empty list as default value for any key:
+"@" object literals are quite the same as standard objects literals, but each associated value is wrapped in a list (if not already one).
+You are also allowed to omit the associated expression when adding a key in the object.
+The default associated value is a list with only one element: an empty object.

 .. code-block:: lkql

-  # At object literal
+  # @-object literal
-  @{a: 1, b, c: null, d}
+  @{a: "Hello", b, c: 42, d}

   # Is similar to
-  {a: 1, b: [], c: null, d: []}
+  {a: ["Hello"], b: [{}], c: [42], d: [{}]}

+This "@" object notation are mainly used to express coding standards in LKQL rule configuration files, however, you can use it in any context.

 Object keys may contain upper-case characters at declaration, but the LKQL engine will lower them.
 This means that object keys are case-insensitive: